chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

      pip install -v --no-use-pep517 --no-build-isolation -e .

 #.
-Check that the installed scikit-learn has a version number ending with
+Check that the installed jax-learn has a version number ending with
    `.dev0`:

    .. prompt:: bash $

-     python -c "import sklearn; sklearn.show_versions()"
+     python -c "import xlearn; xlearn.show_versions()"

 #.
 Please refer to the :ref:`developers_guide` and :ref:`pytest_tips` to run
    the tests on the module of your choice.